Noela-Murugi/Luxuro/README.md

 You can use the following commands to run the application:

 ```
-Run the Backend on: http://localhost:3000
+Backend :

 rails s

-Run the Frontend on: http://localhost:4000
+Frontend :

 npm start --prefix client

 ```
+Run the Frontend on: http://localhost:4000
+Run the Backend on: http://localhost:3000/new

 ## Contributions

 1. Fork this repository.